 The one that offers the best value for money

-Despite the low price of this multitool, it offers high quality and many built-in tools, being available in a version with 14 or 25 functions.
+Despite this multitool’s low price, it offers high quality and many built-in tools, being available in a version with 14 or 25 functions.

 Buying Guide: What You Should Know About Multitools